HASHSTACS-admin/STACS-SDK/README.md

 Reach out to the Solutions team at Hashstacs for questions! support@stacs.io

+## STACS SDK Support
+This SDK will not be receiving any support as we will be publishing a new SDK with more features in the near time.

 ## 1. SDK Key Developer Features
 1. Invoke Smart Contract Function calls directly to the STACS network
 2. SDK function calls have built-in signatures for sending requests with your private key